Mumbai City FC: First season (2014) under Peter Reid

 Swedish international Freddie Ljungberg, club's first marquee player.

 On 15 September 2014, the club signed Nicolas Anelka, a former French international who had been a free agent since his departure from West Bromwich Albion earlier in the year.
 Three days later, former Swedish international Freddie Ljungberg was signed as the team's first marquee player, returning from two years of retirement.
 Englishman Peter Reid was appointed as the team's first ever head coach.

 Mumbai were the visitors in the first ever ISL match on 12 October 2014, at Atlético de Kolkata's Salt Lake Stadium.
 Without Anelka and Ljungberg, the side lost 3–0.
-On 18 October 2014, the club registered their first victory over FC Pune City by beating them 5–0 at DY Patil Stadium, Mumbai, in which André Moritz registered the first ever hat-trick of ISL.
-The team finished seventh in the table out of eight and did not qualify for the playoffs.
+On 18 October 2014, the club registered their first-ever ISL victory, defeating FC Pune City 5–0 at the DY Patil Stadium.
+In this match, Brazilian forward André Moritz registered the first ever hat-trick of the ISL.
+The team finished seventh out of eight in the table, and did not qualify for the playoffs.